 5. Creative problem-solving

-The ability to solve complex problems quickly means being able to spot what the actual problem is.
-And that means being able to focus, be objective, and look at potential problems from a distance.
+The ability to solve complex problems quickly means being able to spot the actual problem.
+It also means being able to focus, be objective, and look at potential problems from a distance.

 When this goes together with a lot of experience across the business, leaders can: